EmpowerPlastic/empowerchain/docs/tokenomics/initial-token-distribution.md

 Each section is explained in more detail below.

 > A short note on usage incentives: most of the usage incentives in both the
-> initial distribution and the block rewards are not fully documents here yet.
+> initial distribution and the block rewards are not fully documented here _yet_.
 > It is important to note that these usage incentives are subject to audits and transparency requirements,
 > as they are owned by the chain itself.
 Documentation and details will be added and announced as they are finalized.
+> In any case, they will be distributed over time and be subject to vesting and lockup periods.

 ## 25% for Waste Collectors and Recyclers
 25% will be set aside for waste collectors and recyclers, to be distributed over time.